 Principal Tech.
 Program Manager - HBO ‘15-Present

-- Shipping streaming video apps, managing a combined Engineer/PM team, developing Agile data culture and tools on AWS.
+- Shipping streaming video apps, managing a combined Engineer/PM/Writing team, developing Agile data culture and tools on AWS.

 - 1/4th of an EGOT: Won a 2016 Emmy for work on Westworld VR.

 Founder and Studio Head - 4gency ‘13-‘15

 - Built an indie game studio, Kickstarter’d, shipped titles on Mobile and PC.

 - My 15 Minutes: Covered in an Aug ‘14 New York Times article on Early Access.

 - Built game developer education programs for Xbox One, Windows 8, and Windows Phone.